pekim/gobbi/README.md

         The first `go build` or `go run` will take quite a while, perhaps a few minutes.
-        Subsequent builds of applications will be a *lot* quicker as cached gobbi packages will be used by the Go tool set.
+        Subsequent builds of applications will be a *lot* quicker as cached gobbi packages will be used by the Go commands.

-There are more examples in the `example` directory.
+Run `./gobbi examples` for a list of the available examples.

 ## documentation
 The [docs](./docs/README.md) directory contains some